 Quality of Teaching / Faculty Participation

-Elon is ranked first for the quality of undergraduate teaching among southern regional universities (U.S. News).
-Faculty from every undergraduate department participate in Elon’s core curriculum by teaching COR 110 and COR interdisciplinary capstone seminars.
+Elon is ranked #1 in undergraduate teaching among national universities (U.S. News).
+Faculty from every undergraduate department participate in Elon’s core curriculum by teaching COR 1100 and COR interdisciplinary capstone seminars.
 The vast majority are permanent, full-time faculty, including many of the best teacher-scholars on campus.

 Curricular Efficiency and Cost Effectiveness